Rub ghee in flour in a big bowl. Consistency should become like bread crumbs.

 Heat oil in a wok.

 Test the oil – Drop a pea sized dough in the oil.
 If it browns immediately, it’s too hot.
-If it sinks in the oil it’s not hot enough.
+If a few bubbles form and the dough sinks in the oil, it’s perfect.

 They should not brown, just a little off white.